mrled/remembyte/docs/devdocs.markdown

 - `autoconf`: fuck no, even if it wasn't limited to MinGW or Cygwin on Windows
 - GNU `make` everywhere: impossible if I want to avoid MinGW
 - `CMake`: maybe.
 I don't like the idea of another tool, but it is *one* syntax for all platforms

+### I think I'm going to need to do this now

+I want to start writing tests like this: <http://c.learncodethehardway.org/book/ex30.html>.
+To do that, I need a build system that can support building lots of tiny executables.